worktheclock/replit.github.io/classrooms/autograding.md

       to match against your student's output.

-In this case we went with regexp to check against the expected number output (6 in this case) because we don't really care what other things the program is printing.
+In this case, we went with regexp to check against the expected number output (6 in this case) because we don't really care what other things the program is printing.